kasrababaei/swift-notes/concurrency.md

 body or the function's caller respectively.

-`sending` means, roughly, this value is not referenced by any other actors so you can transfer it to some actor if you want but only if it's not touched again afterwards.
+`sending` means, roughly, this value is not referenced by any other actors so you can transfer it to some actor (isolation boundary) if you want but only if it's not touched again afterwards.

 ### Passing non-sendable types into actor-isolated context